pav511/argocd-csc/README.rst

 ##########

 This is the Argo CD repository for Commandable SAL Components (CSC) and related operational services.
-This deployment mechanism leverages many services provided by `SQuaRE's Rubin Science Platform deployment <https://phalanx.lsst.io>`_.
+This deployment mechanism leverages many services provided by `Phalanx: Rubin Observatory Kubernetes Application Configurations <https://phalanx.lsst.io>`_.

 argocd-csc is developed by the `Vera C. Rubin Observatory <https://www.lsst.org/>`_.